 Located south of the parks, Mendocino has long been a popular destination for weekend trippers visiting from San Francisco.
 For this reason, it is often considered one of the main gateways to the region.

-We believe the coastal destinations offer the best chance to experience everything in the region.
+The coastal destinations offer the best chance to experience everything in the region.
 The Redwoods are only a short drive from the gorgeous beaches of northern California, and the towns have their own little quirks that will make you feel right at home.
-These are our top four picks, plus our favourite accommodations and activities in each!
+These are my top four picks, plus my favorite accommodations and activities in each!

 2000+ Sites, Unlimited Access, 1 Year of Use – All.
 Absolutely.
 FREE!